About Engineers Australia Victoria

 Swinburne is ranked in the top 350 universities in the world by the prestigious Academic Ranking of World Universities (2017).
 In Engineering, Swinburne is ranked in the top 250 in the 2018 Times Higher Education subject ranking.

 Swinburne has a long history of offering undergraduate and postgraduate qualifications.
 Its unique Bachelor of Engineering (Honours) (Professional) with guaranteed industry placement and Bachelor of Engineering (Honours) with optional placement have majors in:

 - Robotics and Mechatronics

-Swinburne and Engineers Australia are working together to educate and inspire the next generation of engineers.
+With a wide range of undergraduate and postgraduate degrees, Swinburne and Engineers Australia are proud to be working together to inspire future engineers.

 Victoria University (VU) in Melbourne is well known for hands-on learning, practical work placement opportunities for students and extensive industry connections.
 The university’s focus is on creating work-ready graduates.

 VU's College of Engineering and Science has strong partnerships with engineering, informatics and scientific organisations, both locally and globally, to inform curriculum and research, provide access to state-of-the-art resources and give students fantastic workplace learning opportunities.
 Industry connections and relevant, up-to-date skills are the hallmark of a VU education.

 This industry focus has also led to the development of curriculum and degrees that aren't available anywhere else in Victoria, such as Architectural Engineering.

 The College champions the delivery of problem-based learning, an innovative teaching and learning approach that uses real-world problems to help students develop critical thinking, teamwork, communication and technical skills.
 Problems are derived from industry and community to provide an applicable context for learning and the development of essential knowledge that is sought by industry employers.

 Vocational and Higher Education